ezekiel24r/NvidiaProfileStore/README.md

 - 45hz ASW will produce some screen tearing when moving your head quickly, but for me seeing things at the headset's 72hz is worth it.

 - There is still a huge difference in performance with where you choose to fly in MSFS.
 Flying out of my home airport of KCMA is incredible performance, and visually looks stunning.
-Flying just over the hill by KLAX may push you to reduce your Terrain and Object LOD, or change DLSS to performance.
+Flying just over the hill by KLAX may push you to reduce your settings.

 - Because my profile in Nvidia Profile Inspector fixed DLSS to a 0.8 render scale, the other DLSS settings don't really look any different, because they all go to 0.8 scale.
 I do seem to notice some difference in fidelity and fps when switching between quality and performance modes, but not as much before this change.